-If you are planning on applying to University of Rhode Island, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $65.
+If you want to apply to University of Rhode Island, the regular decision application deadline is February 1 and the application fee costs $65.

-Students who submit their applications to University of Rhode Island for fall should receive an admissions decision no later than March 31.
+Students who apply to University of Rhode Island for the fall semester should hear back from University of Rhode Island by March 31.

 Here is an overiew of some of University of Rhode Island's admissions stats.